23 Apr Cultural Awareness Training

 Nov 26 –

-The only session that will take place at the Lions Centre is the session on November 26, 2019.
+The only session that will take place at the Knights of Columbus is the session on November 26, 2019.
 Otherwise, all other sessions will be taking place at the Nogojiwanong Friendship Centre.

 Interactive Elements Included: